-If you are not sure what to do, check with your doctor or pharmacist.
+If you are not sure what to do, check with your doctor or pharmacist

-If you have taken too much (overdose):
+If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre for advice, or go to Accident and Emergency at your nearest hospital.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much STOP-IT.

 Do this even if there are no signs of discomfort or poisoning.

-You may need urgent medical attention
+You may need urgent medical attention.